-Purpose: The STEP Youth Enrichment for Success (YES) program helps at-risk youth in Lycoming County by providing one-on-one mentoring to evaluate their needs, establishing a network of local support resources, and supporting the youth as they develop the life and employment skills and knowledge to achieve self-sufficiency.
+Purpose: The STEP Youth Enrichment for Success (YES) Program helps youth in Lycoming County by providing intensive case management services to evaluate needs, establish a network of local support resources, and support them as they develop the life, employment skills, and knowledge to achieve self-sufficiency.

-Program Overview: The Youth Enrichment for Success (YES) program is a 12-to 18-month youth employment program for 16- to 21-year-olds who are motivated to earn a GED or train for a career.
-The program is for Lycoming County youths and is a partnership between STEP, Inc., Lycoming Children & Youth Services, Lycoming County Juvenile Probation Office, and the Lycoming County Criminal Justice Advisory Board.
+Program Overview: The Youth Enrichment for Success (YES) Program is a 12-to-18-month program for Lycoming County youth between the ages of 16 to 20 who are motivated to earn a GED/high school equivalency or graduate high school, train for a career, and want to learn additional skills to promote self-sufficiency.
+The program is a partnership between Lycoming Children & Youth Services, Lycoming County Juvenile Probation Office, Lycoming County CareerLink, the Lycoming County Criminal Justice Advisory Board, and STEP, Inc.

 The program includes three phases: needs assessment and basic skills development, on-the-job training or job shadowing, and technical training.
-In the initial phase, strengths and barriers are assessed, goals are developed, and the youth is connected to services that will help them achieve their goals.
-Youth then participate in on-the-job training or job shadowing, and work toward completion of their GED, if needed.
-In the final phase of YES, youth have the opportunity to participate in a technical training program, with the overall goal of gaining successful employment.
+In the initial phase, strengths and barriers are assessed, goals are developed, and the youth is connected to services that will help them to achieve their goals.
+In the second phase, youth participate in on-the-job training or job shadowing and work toward completing their GED or high school.
+In the final phase, youth have the opportunity to participate in a technical training program, enroll in college, or secure full-time employment.

 Benchmarks of Success:

-- Obstacles to success- such as financial, budgeting, childcare, transportation, and housing- are addressed.
+- Obstacles to success- such as budgeting, childcare, transportation, and housing- are addressed.

 - Positive job shadowing or on-the-job training experience is gained.

-Since enrollment with the YES Program, Josh attended school regularly and graduated from Compass Academy on May 30, 2019 and Montgomery Area Junior/Senior High School on May 31, 2019.
-With the assistance of his Family Navigator, Josh created a resume which he used to obtain employment with Ralph Alberts while still enrolled in school.
-During this time, he attended individual counseling appointments, addressed building healthy relationships with peers, and continued to meet with his probation officer regularly.
+Since enrollment with the YES Program, N.M. attended school regularly and graduated from the Williamsport Area High School on June 8th, 2023.
+With the assistance of the Family Navigator, N.M. created a resume and completed an active job search to obtain part-time employment with Trail Inn Restaurant while still enrolled in school.